 Gattex is injected under the skin.
-A healthcare provider may teach you how to properly use the medication by yourself.
+A healthcare provider may teach you how to properly use the medication by yourself or how to give an injection to a child using teduglutide.
 Do not inject into a vein or muscle.

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you don't understand all instructions.

 Gattex must be mixed with a liquid (diluent) before using it.
 When using injections by yourself, be sure you understand how to properly mix and store the medicine.
 Mixed medicine must be used within 3 hours.

 Prepare an injection only when you are ready to give it.
 Do not use if the medicine has changed colors or has particles in it.
 Call your pharmacist for new medicine.